joelkuiper/PathoLens/README.md

 ⚠️ This is a learning experiment; please don’t take it too seriously.

 ## Task
 Given [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), predict the pathogenicity of a variant.
-Many tools attempt this (e.g., CADD), and it is generally considered a hard problem because signal comes from diverse molecular and biological factors.
+Many tools attempt to predict pathogenicity (e.g., CADD), and it is generally considered a hard problem because signal comes from diverse molecular and biological factors.

 Here we reduce the task to a binary label (pathogenic/benign) and fine-tune an LLM to consume *virtual conditioning tokens* derived from two sources: a [1000 Genomes nucleotide transformer](https://huggingface.co/InstaDeepAI/nucleotide-transformer-500m-1000g) and a [node2vec](https://en.wikipedia.org/wiki/Node2vec) embedding over the [Gene Ontology](https://www.geneontology.org/).